'[I] love Chichester - but is it worth the trip" Pavements causing injuries in Chichester

+She said : "I was covered in blood, all over my coat and everything."

-Ms Trenchard was on her way to Brighton to visit her daughter, who had given birth during lockdown.
-Instead of a trip to Brighton, Ms Trenchard's daughter, and her teething grandchild, had to make the journey to Chichester to accompany her to the hospital where her injuries were treated.
+Ms Trenchard was on her way to Brighton last month to visit her daughter and young grandchild.
+Instead Ms Trenchard's daughter, and teething grandchild, had to make the journey to Chichester to accompany her to the hospital where her injuries were treated.

-Three weeks on, she is now mostly recovered physically but she is still feeling the effects mentally and fears another fall: "I'm just dreading it, I can't have one more fall.
-Then I shall be disabled and be a nuisance to my family."
+Three weeks on, she is now mostly recovered physically but she is still feeling the effects mentally and fears another fall.
+She said: "I'm just dreading it, I can't have one more fall.
+Then I shall be disabled and be a nuisance to my family.

 "I wondered why older people here walk with their heads down - they're concentrating, dodging the hazards, looking for stepping stones!"